 Here are some tips on helping a person with schizophrenia make some adjustments and necessary lifestyle changes:

-Balancing an individual’s need for treatment against his will, without violating his civil rights, can create difficult ethical dilemmas for family, friends, and doctors.
+Balancing an individual’s need for treatment against his will, without violating their civil rights, can create difficult ethical dilemmas for family, friends, and doctors.
 The laws concerning involuntary commitment vary widely from state to state.
 In general, when people are considered dangerous to themselves or others as the result of a mental disorder, the police can assist in obtaining an emergency psychiatric evaluation and, if necessary, in-patient psychiatric hospitalization.
 In some places, staff from a local community mental health center can evaluate a person's illness at home if he will not voluntarily go in for treatment.

 Sometimes only the family or others close to the person with schizophrenia will be aware of strange behavior or other symptoms.
 People with schizophrenia often do not fully disclose such information during an examination.
 Family members or friends should ask to speak with the person evaluating the patient so that all relevant information can be considered when deciding on a treatment plan.

 It is very important that a person with schizophrenia continues to get treatment after discharge from the hospital.
-Discontinuing medications and/or noncompliance with follow-up treatment often leads to a return of psychotic symptoms.
+Discontinuing medications and/or noncompliance with follow-up treatment often leads to a return of the symptoms.
 Encourage the person to continue treatment and assist him in the treatment process.
 This can positively influence recovery.
 Without treatment, some people with schizophrenia become so psychotic and/or disorganized that they cannot care for their basic needs, such as food, clothing, and shelter.
 This can lead to people with severe mental illnesses, such as schizophrenia, ending up on the streets or in jails, where they rarely receive the kind of treatment they need.

 In addition to involvement in seeking help, family, friends, and peer groups can provide support and encourage the person with schizophrenia to regain his abilities.
 It is important that realistic goals that are attainable are set.
 A patient who feels pressured and/or repeatedly criticized by others may experience stress that can lead to a worsening of symptoms.
 Like anyone else, people with schizophrenia need to know when they are doing things right.
 A positive approach may be helpful and perhaps more effective in achieving long term stability.